 - Do I have to donate everything?
 Nope!
 You’ll likely end up with items that are trash, items that can be donated, and items you want to sell.
 All of it counts (even the trash)!

 - Can I work ahead to build in some days off?
 Absolutely.
-In fact, remember that you technically have 46 days between February 14th and Easter Sunday, so there are built-in day off days each week during the Challenge.
+In fact, remember that you technically have 46 days between Lent and Easter eve, so there are built-in day off days each week during the Challenge.
 If you’re feeling super motivated and on a roll, you might end up filling up several bags on a particular day.
 In that case, you’ve carved out some wiggle room to take a few days off when life gets in the way.
 Just make sure that you’ve removed 40 bags out of your house by the end of the Challenge period.

 - What if I don’t have 40 bags-worth of clutter?
 If the idea of removing 40 BAGS worth of stuff from your home feels impossible, count your blessings because you are in the minority!
 You can still join in on the decluttering fun by getting rid of 40 ITEMS during the Challenge period (consider it the lite-version of the Challenge!)